syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Markups.md

 ### Add text markups from annotation mode

-You can add text markup annotations to a PDF document by touch (or mouse down) and drag using `AnnotationMode` property of the `SfPdfViewer`.
+You can add text markup annotations to a PDF document by touch (or mouse down) and drag using [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) property of the `SfPdfViewer`.
 The following steps explains how to add text markup  annotation on a text in a PDF.

-1. Set the `AnnotationMode` property of the SfPdfViewer to any text markups (say `Highlight`).
+1. Set the `AnnotationMode` property of the SfPdfViewer to any text markups (say [Highlight](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_Highlight)).
 It activates the highlight annotation mode on the control.
 2. Place your finger (or mouse) on the text in the PDF document, where you want to start adding the text markup.
 3. Drag the finger (or cursor) across the text to select.
 4. Complete adding the text markup to the selected text by releasing the finger (or cursor).
 5. Repeat the steps 2-4, if you want to add multiple text markups on other areas during the annotation mode.
-6. Once you have done, set the `AnnotationMode` to `None`.
+6. Once you have done, set the `AnnotationMode` to [None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html#Syncfusion_Maui_PdfViewer_AnnotationMode_None).
 It will disable the annotation mode.
 7. You can later select and edit the annotations if required.